This article reproduces the out-of-sample analysis of Welch and Goyal

 decimals.
 The two shorter windows are within 0.1 percentage

 points.
-The pattern of the residual gap — zero on the long sample, small
+The pattern of the residual gap (zero on the long sample, small

-on the short samples that are entirely post-1965 — is consistent with
+on the short samples that are entirely post-1965) is consistent with

 minor revisions to Goyal’s annual data file between the 2007 vintage

-that fed the published paper and the version currently distributed
+that fed the published paper and the version currently distributed on

 entirely post-1965 and show small drift in proportion to how